sukruozan/DNA-Sequence-Classification/README.md

-# Genom-Classification

-# Project Name: ExampleProject
+# Project Name: DNA Sequence Classification

 ## Overview
 ExampleProject is a comprehensive solution for [specific problem or functionality].
 It's designed to be easy to use, yet powerful and flexible.